 These areas are mapped in Bexley's Local Flood Risk Management Strategy.
-For most of these areas there are no flood defences in place and opportunities will need to be taken to accommodate sustainable urban drainage measures. - 7.69 The Mayor's Sustainable Design and Construction Guide sets detailed standards with regards to use of sustainable drainage measures and the principles of flood resistant design.
-Bexley's Strategic Flood Risk Assessment includes guidance on sustainable surface water management. - 7.70 The Flood Estimation Handbook (FEH) is the industry standard method for assessing flood flows in watercourses in the UK.
-Applications should follow the revitalised FEH statistical method to estimate greenfield runoff rates.
+For most of these areas there are no flood defences in place and opportunities will need to be taken to accommodate sustainable urban drainage measures. - 7.69 London Plan policy SI 13 Sustainable drainage sets out the well-established drainage hierarchy that helps to reduce the rate and volume of surface water run-off.
+Applications should follow the hierarchy, and should also refer to sustainable surface water management guidance set out in Bexley's Strategic Flood Risk Assessment. - 7.70 The Flood Estimation Handbook (FEH) is the industry standard method for assessing flood flows in watercourses in the UK.
+Applications should follow the revitalised FEH statistical method to

+- estimate greenfield runoff rates.
 Greenfield runoff is usually calculated as the peak rate of runoff for a specific return period due to rainfall falling on a given area of vegetated land. - 7.71 For smaller, single dwelling sites, the IH124 method is considered an acceptable approach for assessing greenfield runoff rates.
 This method was specifically produced by the Institute of Hydrology to address the runoff from small catchments. - 7.72 Large increases in impermeable areas for a site could contribute to a significant increase in surface water runoff, peak flows and volumes.
 In turn this could contribute to an increase in flood risk elsewhere.
-Examples for minimising surface water flooding in all development include maximising the use of soft landscaping, permeable surfacing materials, living roofs and walls and on-site rainwater storage. - 7.73 For hardstanding areas (e.g. car parks) permeable paving is recommended, as it is considered to be a viable and environmentally friendly option that helps to reduce run-off.
+Examples for minimising surface water flooding in all development include maximising the use of soft landscaping, permeable surfacing materials, living roofs and walls and on-site rainwater storage. - 7.73 For hardstanding areas (e.g. car parks) permeable paving is required unless, in specific cases, there are clear justifiable and compelling reasons why this would be inappropriate.
+Permeable paving is considered to be a viable and environmentally friendly option that helps to reduce run-off.
 Pumping in all cases is discouraged without robust evidence that there is no alternative. - 7.74 All SuDS must protect and enhance water quality by reducing the risk of diffuse pollution by means of treating at source and including multiple treatment trains where feasible.
-Schemes should be designed in accordance with Bexley's Sustainable Drainage Design and Evaluation Guide and relevant national standards, and there must be long term operation maintenance arrangements in place for the lifetime of the development.
+It is the responsibility of the developer to make proper provision for surface water drainage to ground, water courses or surface water sewer.
+It must not be allowed to drain to the foul sewer, as this is the major contributor to sewer flooding.
+Schemes should be designed in accordance with Bexley's Sustainable Drainage Design & Evaluation Guide and relevant national standards, and there must be long term operation maintenance arrangements in place for the lifetime of the development.
 The Mayor has also produced surface water guidance, including a proforma for referable planning applications.

-Annex A - Indicators for monitoring local plan strategic and non-strategic policies
+Annex A: Indicators for monitoring Local Plan strategic and non-strategic policies

 Planning delivers the Council's spatial objectives for its place through planning policy and the development management process.
-The monitoring of local planning policies is essential to demonstrate their effectiveness and identify any potential need for a review of all or part of the local plan.
+The monitoring of local planning policies is essential to demonstrate their effectiveness and identify any potential need for a review of all or part of the Local Plan.

 The Council produces a local plan monitoring report on an annual basis to measure this, for which the indicators set out in the tables below will be used as the basis for assessment.
-During a review of all or part of the local plan, indicators may be amended reflecting updated policy content.
+During a review of all or part of the Local Plan, indicators may be amended reflecting updated policy content.